 |Spring||Mar 10, 2018||May 19, 2018||3/31, 4/7, 4/14||8||$176||Feb 7, 2018|

-For more information on the program and registration, please contact Michael Phaneuf, the Program Director, at email@example.com.
+For more information on the program and to register, please contact Michael Phaneuf at firstname.lastname@example.org.

 Coaches & Instructors

-Students receive 40 minutes of individualized instruction from our volunteer instructors.
-Therapeutic Skating instructors are current competitive skaters with regional and national competitive skating experience, highly qualified basic skills coaches are teaching assistants, and active adult skaters at the Club.
+Therapeutic Skating instructors are current competitive skaters with regional and national competitive skating experience, highly qualified Basic Skills coaches, and active adult skaters from The Skating Club of Boston.

-Many parents enjoy seeing their child develop and progress in the sport of figure skating and have also come to enjoy the company of other parents in the program.
+Many family members enjoy seeing their skater develop and progress in the sport of figure skating and have also come to enjoy the company of others in the program.
 They have served as wonderful resources and support for each other.

 Images on this page were kindly provided by Huntstock.com.